Xilinx/AI-Engine-Test-Harness/test_harness/Readme.md

 # Usage of the Test Harness

 ## Build Essential Libraries
 In order to drive the test harness from Matlab and Python, users need to build the libraries on the local machines with the following command lines.

+### Requirements
+- **MATLAB**: Version R2024b or later
+- **Python**: Version 3.10 or later

 ### Build the Python library
 ```